Topics in the Philosophy of the Humanities and Social Sciences

 Podcasts/Videos related to the project can be found at our Youtube-Channel.

-- Video of the slam poetry by Peter Molnar (as part of the 2016 Conference)
+- Slam poetry by Peter Molnar (as part of the 2016 Conference).
+Watch it here.

 Recently finished research and teaching activities include: